 Creating content isn't always a walk in the park.
-(In fact, it can sometimes feel more like a sprint in a swamp.)
+(In fact, it can sometimes feel more like trying to swim against the current.)

 Let's get started.